akhalid88/responsive-portfolio-example/README.md

 -----------------------
 ## Licenses
+This project is licensed under MIT license.

-This Project is licensed under MIT license
+Bootstrap is licensed under the MIT license and is copyright 2020 Twitter

 -----------------------
 ## Author: Muhammad A Khalid